micro-community/docs/pages/concepts/framework.markdown

 ## Service Library

-Micro includes a pre-initialised service library built on the previously standalone library [go-micro](https://github.com/micro/go-micro) used for distributed systems development.
+Micro includes a pre-initialised service library built on [go-micro](https://github.com/micro/go-micro) used for distributed systems development.
 Think Rails or Spring but for Go cloud services.
 Micro builds on the Go programming language to create a set of strongly defined abstractions for writing services.

 Normally you'll spend a lot of time hacking a way at boilerplate code in your main function or battling with distributed systems